Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Introduction

 \section{Introduction}

-When we think about the nature of learning, the idea of biological agents learning by interacting with their environment is probably the first thing that comes to mind.
-Reinforcement learning (RL) is an algorithm that attempts to study this biological mechanism of how biological agents learn from interaction from a computational perspective~\cite{1}.
-In RL, an artificial agent interacts with the environment in a trial-and-error manner and learns an optimal policy by maximizing accumulated rewards.
-In modern deep reinforcement learning (DRL), agents controlled by deep neural networks (DNNs) and optimized through gradient-based algorithms have proven to be capable of solving various tasks, from video games~\cite{2,3} to robotic control~\cite{4,5}.
+When we consider the nature of learning, the first thing that comes to mind is the idea of biological agents learning by interacting with their environment.
+Reinforcement learning (RL) is an algorithm that attempts to study this biological mechanism of how agents learn from their interactions, from a computational perspective \cite{sutton2018reinforcement}.
+In RL, an artificial agent interacts with the environment in a trial-and-error manner and learns an optimal policy by maximizing the accumulated rewards.
+In modern deep reinforcement learning (DRL), agents controlled by deep neural networks (DNNs) and optimized through gradient-based algorithms have proven to be capable of solving various tasks, ranging from video games \cite{mnih2015human, vinyals2019grandmaster} to robotic control \cite{duan2016benchmarking,lillicrap2016continuous,zhao2023ode}.

-Despite remarkable progress, modern DRL suffers from high energy consumption, including high inference and optimization energy consumption, which has been a concern in real-world applications, especially for robot-control tasks with limited onboard energy resources~\cite{6}.
-Specifically, high inference energy consumption is because a deep policy network (DPN, a DNNs-based policy network) relies on the dense communication of continuous floating-point values, suffering from high computational costs.
-High optimization energy consumption mainly comes from performing backpropagation (BP)~\cite{7}.
-For example, the computational cost of layer-by-layer BP for calculating gradients in gradient-based algorithms is hugely high, especially for optimizing parameters in a DPN by stochastic gradient descent/ascent.
+Although modern DRL has made remarkable progress, it still faces a challenge of high energy consumption.
+This includes both high inference and optimization energy consumption, which has been a major concern in real-world applications, especially for robot-control tasks that have limited onboard energy resources \cite{tang2021deep}.
+Specifically, the high inference energy consumption is due to the dense communication of continuous floating-point values, which is required by a deep policy network (DPN), a DNNs-based policy network, resulting in high computational costs.
+Moreover, the high optimization energy consumption mainly arises from performing backpropagation (BP) \cite{rumelhart1986learning}.
+For instance, the computational cost of layer-by-layer BP for calculating gradients in gradient-based algorithms is significantly high, particularly when optimizing the parameters in a DPN using stochastic gradient descent/ascent.